 Parent/s are a salary or wage earner if they earn income on a regular basis under a contract of employment, whether implied or expressed.

-If parent/s have a net passive business loss only, they are NOT subject to this category.
-A net passive business loss incurred by parent/s may include negative gearing losses and losses associated with a passive business.
+If parent/s have a total net investment loss only, they are NOT subject to this category.
+A total net investment loss incurred by parent/s has the same meaning as in the Income Tax Assessment Act 1997.